dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-5 Detecting Slow FP Arithmetic.md

 * __DAZ__ (Denormals Are Zero).
 Any denormal inputs are replaced by zero before use.
 * __FTZ__ (Flush To Zero).
 Any outputs that would be denormal are replaced by zero.

 When they are enabled, there is no need for a costly handling of subnormal value in a CPU floating-point arithmetic.
 In x86-based platforms, there are two separate bit fields in the `MXCSR`, global control and status register.
 In ARM Aarch64, two modes are controled with `FZ` and `AH` bits of the `FPCR` control register.
 If you compile your application with `-ffast-math`, you have nothing to worry about, the compiler will automatically insert the required code to enable both flags at the start of the program.
 The `-ffast-math` compiler option is a little overloaded, so GCC developers created a separate `-mdaz-ftz` option that only controls the behavior of subnormal values.
 If you'd rather control it from the source code, [@lst:EnableFTZDAZ] shows example that you can use.
-If you choose this option, avoid frequent changes to the `MXCSR` register because the operation is relatively expensive[^3].
+If you choose this option, avoid frequent changes to the `MXCSR` register because the operation is relatively expensive.
+A read of the MXCSR register has a fairly long latency, and a write to the register is a serializing instruction.

 Listing: Enabling FTZ and DAZ modes manually